k0marov/ebash/README.md

 - [ ] transpiling to a file
 - [ ] specifying the output file path
 - [ ] add more info to the docs
+- [ ] add support for the PI constant